XFGQ/AI-Driven-Energy-Efficient-Scheduler-for-Heterogeneous-P-E-Core-Architectures/README.md

 - pyqtgraph
 - tensorflow (optional, required to run the Dashboard with the included model)

-Note: Your `requirements.txt` file contains an inline comment on the `tensorflow` line — pip may fail if the inline comment remains.
+Note:`requirements.txt` file contains an inline comment on the `tensorflow` line — pip may fail if the inline comment remains.
 Remove any inline comments (or run `pip install tensorflow` separately) before installing.

 ## ✅ Installation (Windows)